State Water Efficiency and Enhancement Program (SWEEP)

 How to Apply

-The grant process includes a web-based application consisting of a series of questions that can be saved and returned to before submitting: https://www.cdfa.ca.gov/oefi/sweep/
+The grant process includes a web-based application consisting of a series of questions that can be saved and returned to before submitting - click here to start your application.

-Projects located in 'Severely Disadvantaged Communities' (SDACs) receive priority funding.
-For more info and to see if you are located in a SDAC, click here.
+Projects located in "Severely Disadvantaged Communities" or SDACs will receive priority funding.
+To determine if you are in one of these areas, click here.